 The body performs many vital functions during sleep, including critical mental organization and developmental tasks.
 This is especially important for children, whose brains and bodies are working hard on growth.

-Many children with learning difficulties or behavioral problems in school are actually suffering from sleep problems.
+Many children with learning difficulties or behavioral problems in school are actually suffering from pediatric airway problems.
 Because their brains aren’t given the time to rest, recover, and process information, they have memory problems.
 Because they aren’t getting restorative sleep, they can be moody or aggressive.
 Because they are constantly tired, they may have difficulty focusing, and especially maintaining focus through a day’s lessons.

 Many of these children may be prescribed medications to help with these problems, but what they really need is just better sleep.